nextcloud/documentation/admin_manual/configuration/encryption_configuration.rst

 .. figure:: ../images/encryption4.png

 Go to your Personal page and enter your password in the Encryption removal form, and your files will all be decrypted.

 .. figure:: ../images/encryption5.png

 Your users will also have to follow this step to decrypt their files.
 If something goes wrong with decryption, click the ``Restore Encryption Keys`` button to re-encrypt your files, and then review your logfile to see what happened.
-Though it would be very unusual for the decryption to fail as decryption is routine and reliable.

 Enabling a File Recovery Key
 ----------------------------

 If you lose your ownCloud password, then you lose access to your encrypted files.
 If one of your users loses their ownCloud password their files are unrecoverable.
 You cannot reset their password in the normal way; you'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".

 To avoid all this, create a Recovery Key.
 Go to the Encryption section of your Admin page and set a recovery key password.
-Obviously, do not lose this password.

 .. figure:: ../images/encryption6.png